 Of all the green teas, Matcha contains the highest amounts of both antioxidants and caffeine.
 With the addition of raw cacao and cinnamon, this concoction packs a real punch.
-Cacao, the natural, unsweetened form of chocolate is one of the riches sources of beneficial antioxidants.
-It’s extremely energizing, and is naturally antidepressant.
-Cinnamon helps balance blood sugar, and is also helpful for controlling cholesterol.
+Cacao, the natural, unsweetened form of chocolate, is one of the richest sources of beneficial antioxidants.
+It’s extremely energizing, and is also naturally antidepressant.
+Cinnamon helps balance blood sugar, and is believed to be helpful for controlling cholesterol.

 In a mason jar or small blender, combine 1 cup of unsweetened almond milk, ½ teaspoon vanilla extract, ½ to 1 teaspoon of Matcha powder, ½ to 1 teaspoon of raw cacao powder, and a pinch of cinnamon.
 Blend in the blender, or shake it vigorously if you’re making it in a mason jar.
 Add ice if you like it chilly.

 Adjust the amounts of Matcha and cacao to suit your personal preferences.
 If you’ve never had Matcha before, start with ½ teaspoon.
 It has more caffeine than a regular cup of green tea, so start low and adjust based on what your body likes.

 Check out this weight loss tea that really works!

 This looks so refreshing for the end of summer!
 I can’t wait to have it by the lake this weekend.
 We also reviewed some teak maker on our website: http://10bestdigs.com/